-• How heavy is the item?
-A small photo frame is one thing; a 25-pound mirror is another.
+• How heavy is it?
+A tiny photo frame isn’t the same as a 25-pound mirror.

-• Is this indoors or outdoors?
-Temperature and moisture exposure can affect adhesive strength.
+• Indoor or outdoor?
+Temperature and moisture affect adhesives.

 Method 1: Adhesive Brick Clips or Hooks (No Drilling)